jinghuazhao/INF/docs/rsid/README.md

 # Supplementary notes

-This page was initiated with conditional analysis and fine-mapping, and later expanded with information on many aspects of the analysis.
+This page was initiated with conditional analysis and fine-mapping, and now expanded with many other threads of the analysis.

 ## Signal selection